Preparations before Moving Files from Dropbox to Box

 Step 1.
 Access MultCloud page and sign up an account.
 You need to enter your preferred email, username and password, then click the "Create Account" button.

 Step 2.
 After you have activated your account through your mailbox, sign in your account.
-Click “Add Cloud Drives” to authorize your Dropbox account by clicking the “Add Dropbox Account” button.
-Follow the instructions to grant MultCloud accessing to the account you are connecting to.
+Click “Add Cloud”, follow the instructions to grant MultCloud accessing to the account you are connecting to.
 Then add Box account in the same way.

 Step 3.
 After you have finished Box and Dropbox integration to MultCloud, you can start the transferring process.
-Open your Dropbox account through “Cloud Explorer”, select files that need to transfer to Box account, right click blank area, then select “Copy to” feature so you can select Box as the destination from the pop up window or you can drag and paste these files to your Box.
+Open your Dropbox account, select files that need to migrate from Dropbox to Box account, right-click blank area, then select “Copy to” feature so you can select Box as the destination from the pop-up window.

 - If there are too many files that need to transfer, you could create a “Cloud Transfer” task to achieve your goal because "Cloud Transfer" support transferring large data in one go.

-- For “Cloud Transfer” feature, it does not support transferring files.
+- For “Cloud Transfer” feature, it is more suitable for transferring lots of files.
 You can select folders or whole Dropbox as the source while creating the task.

-- As the above said, "Cloud Transfer" supports transfering large data in one go, if there are a lot of files to transfer, you can close the page as long as the task starts because MultCloud can run your task in the background.
+- If there are a lot of files to transfer, you can close the page as long as the task starts because MultCloud can run your task in the background.

 The Bottom Line

 Following any way above, it can help achieve your demand to transfer files from Dropbox to Box without logging in and out.
 You can select the one you are most interested in to do the operations.
-If you prefer to use the second method, in addition to “Cloud Explorer” and “Cloud Transfer” feature, MultCloud also has "Cloud Sync" feature.
+If you prefer to use the second method, in addition to “Copy to” feature and “Cloud Transfer” function, MultCloud also has "Cloud Sync" and “Remote Upload” feature.